-Water pipes in houses in southern climates often are more vulnerable to winter cold spells.
+Water pipes in houses in southern climates (such as in South Carolina) often are more vulnerable to winter cold spells.
 The pipes are more likely to be located in unprotected areas outside of the building insulation, and homeowners tend to be less aware of freezing problems, which may occur only once or twice a season.

 Pipes in attics, crawl spaces and outside walls are all vulnerable to freezing, especially if there are cracks or openings that allow cold, outside air to flow across the pipes.
 Research at the University of Illinois has shown that “wind chill,” the cooling effect of air and wind that causes the human body to lose heat, can play a major role in accelerating ice blockage, and thus bursting water pipes.

 Holes in an outside wall where television, cable or telephone lines enter can provide access for cold air to reach pipes.
 The size of pipes and their composition (ie., copper or PVC) have some bearing on how fast ice forms, but they are relatively minor factors in pipe bursting compared with the absence of heat, pipe insulation and exposure to a flow of subfreezing air.

 When should homeowners be alert to the danger of freezing pipes?
 That depends, but in southern states and other areas where freezing weather is the exception rather than the rule (and where houses often do not provide adequate built-in protection), the “temperature alert threshold” is 20 degrees Fahrenheit.